wenewzhang/mixin_labs-python-bot/README.md

-# Python Mixin Messenger application development tutorial
+# Python Bitcoin tutorial based on Mixin SDK I: Create bot
 ![cover](https://github.com/wenewzhang/mixin_labs-python-bot/blob/master/Bitcoin_python.jpg)
 A Mixin messenger bot will be created in this tutorial.
 The bot is powered by python, it echo message and Bitcoin from user.